tjarrettveracode/Veracode-manual-for-GitHub/README.md

 </details>

 #### Align sandbox name with branch name (Optional)
-If you look into the above example, you'll noticed the sandbox name is a fixed name.
+If you look into the above example, you'll notice the sandbox name is a fixed name.
 A fixed sandbox name will not do well in the long run as we probably want to scan different changes/versions in a different sandboxes.

 An alternative to that is to align the sandbox name with the repository branch name.
 In order to achieve that we can modify the workflow definition to include a step prior to the scan to save the branch name as an attribute and use it when we submit for scan.